CoderAcademy-DEV-MERN-Group/DEV1003-Assessment01/Client-Server Architecture.md

 - `GET`: Retrieve data
 - `POST`: Create new resources
-- `PUT`: Updates the entirity of an existing resource
+- `PUT`: Updates the entirety of an existing resource
 - `PATCH`: Partially updates an existing record
 - `DELETE`: Remove resources